snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe::  Abs(val)

-        A static method that returns the absolute value of val, a float.
+        A static method that returns the absolute value of *val*, a float.

      .. describe:: GetInRng(val, min, max)

-        A static method that returns float val if it is between min and max.
-If val is smaller than min, it returns min.
-If val is larger than max, it returns max.
+        A static method that returns float *val* if it is between *min* and *max*.
+        If *val* is smaller than *min*, it returns *min*.
+If *val* is larger than *max*, it returns *max*.

      .. describe:: GetKiloStr(val)

-        A static method that returns the float val as a kilo-formatted string.
-If val is less than 1000, it rounds val to the nearest int, and returns it as a string.
-If val is greater than or equal to 1000, it returns a string in form of 'x.yK', where x is some digit from 1-9 and y from 0-9.
+        A static method that returns the float *val* as a kilo-formatted string.
+If *val* is less than 1000, it rounds *val* to the nearest int, and returns it as a string.
+If *val* is greater than or equal to 1000, it returns a string in form of 'x.yK', where x is some digit from 1-9 and y from 0-9.

      .. describe:: GetMegaStr(val)

-        A static method that returns the float val as a mega-formatted string.
-If val is less than 1000000, it returns the equivalent of GetKiloStr(val).
-If val is greater than or equal to 1000000, it returns a string in the form of 'x.yM', where x is some digit from 1-9 and y from 0-9.
+        A static method that returns the float *val* as a mega-formatted string.
+If *val* is less than 1000000, it returns the equivalent of *GetKiloStr(val)*.
+        If *val* is greater than or equal to 1000000, it returns a string in the form of 'x.yM', where x is some digit from 1-9 and y from 0-9.

      .. describe:: GetGigaStr(val)

-        A static method that returns the float val as a giga-formatted string.
-If val is less than 1000000000, it returns the equivalent of GetMegaStr(val).
-If val is greater than or equal to 1000000000, it returns a string in the form of 'x.yG', where x is some digit from 1-9 and y from 0-9.
+        A static method that returns the float *val* as a giga-formatted string.
+If *val* is less than 1000000000, it returns the equivalent of *GetMegaStr(val)*.
+        If *val* is greater than or equal to 1000000000, it returns a string in the form of 'x.yG', where x is some digit from 1-9 and y from 0-9.

      .. describe:: GetMn(val1, val2)
                    GetMn(val1, val2, val3)